jingying0827/aed-marvl/README.md

 - Curtain plotting and animations;

 ## Folder Structure
-- Matlab: main matlab plotting scripts and libraries for MARVL;
+- Matlab: matlab plotting scripts and libraries for MARVL;
 - Project: site-specific configurations and recommended place for plotting results;
 - Common: place holder for common files such as unit conversion and agency information;
 - R: place holder for future development in R environment;